dojo/docs/developer/design/loader.rst

     sub: function(x, y) { return x - y; }
   });

 ...then the loader can derive that the define application has the implied moduleId of "mathLib/arithmetic".
+Of course this only works if a particular resource contains at most one define application with a missing moduleId argument.
+These observations indicate a best practice (in xxx, I show you how this best practice helps module portability).

-In almost all cases, moduleId should not be provided explicitly in a define application, but rather should be implied.
-I'll explain why later.
+  * moduleId should not be provided explicitly in a define application

+  * a resource that defines a module should contain a single define application.
+In particular, multiple define applications should be avoided.

-We can now see how the loader becomes aware of module values:
+We've now answered the first question about require, how the loader becomes aware of module values:

   * The dependency vector in either a require or define application demands modules.

   * define applications contained in resources loaded consequent to those demands cause the loader to associate a module value with a module identifier and remember the association.

-Again, simply presenting a module definition to the loader with a define application will not cause the modules given in the dependency vector to be resolved and the factory to be executed.

-Notice how the dependencies and callback parameters in the require function work exactly like the dependencies and factory parameters in the define function.
+The dependencies and callback parameters in the require function work exactly like the dependencies and factory parameters in the define function.
 The values passed to either the callback argument (in the case of require) or the factory argument (in the case of define, when factory is a function) are just module values previously associated with module identifiers.
 For example,

 .. code-block :: javascript